What is Anti-Social behaviour (ASB)?

 Everyone’s perception of noise, or unwanted sound, is different.
 It’s not just a question of sound levels in decibels, but of what is acceptable to the average person – and what one person considers unacceptable may not seem unreasonable to somebody else.

-To report a noise issue during business hours, call the Environmental Services on 01223 457900.
+- If the issue is occurring during business hours, call the Environmental Services on 01223 457900

-To report a noise issue outside of our business hours, call the Out of Hours Noise Service on 0300 303 8389.
+- If issue is occurring outside of our business hours, call the Out of Hours Noise Service on 0300 303 8389.
 This service operates between 7pm and 7am every day, and between 9am and 5pm at weekends.

 In most instances the service will start by sending letters to advise of the complaint, and if the problem continues it may be necessary to assess the noise from your property to determine if further action is required.